A large green painting with a figure laying down in the center of the canvas with a black face with paint dripping down in a single line.

 Bassim Al Shaker

 Bassim Al Shaker is an Iraqi artist and United States citizen.
-Bassim was born and raised in Baghdad, Iraq, during a period of political conflict and humanitarian torment.
+Al Shaker was born and raised in Baghdad, Iraq, during a period of political conflict and humanitarian torment.
 He graduated with a bachelor of fine arts from the University of Baghdad College of Fine Arts, where the primary focus of his studies was on cultivating his drawing and painting skills using an academic technique.
 His style is the culmination of a background in academic drawing and painting techniques and a pursuit of exploration in creating contemporary art.
-Bassim is continuing to work toward his goal of further self-discovery and development of his artistic style during his completion of the Master of Fine Arts program at SAIC.
+During his completion of the Master of Fine Arts program at SAIC, Al Shaker continued to work toward his goal of further self-discovery and development of his artistic style.

 An oil painting on canvas depicting some rocks, water and a night sky with hues of blues and purples and bright stars in the background.